vasdee/git-tag-flow/README.md

 facilitate being able to deploy potentially "broken" functionality into production.

-Git Tag Flow takes the simplicity of trunk and applies *some* of the wisdom from gitflow, enabling GitOps via tags and enabling traceability of actions back to atomic commits.
+GTF takes the simplicity of trunk and applies *some* of the wisdom from gitflow, enabling GitOps via tags and enabling traceability of actions back to atomic commits.
 The principle is simple: you should always be able to trace back exactly what you deployed to production, within your git repository.
 This is not only common sense, but makes replicating production issues locally a less painful process.

 ## When should I use git tag flow?

-Git tag flow is ideal for microservices, or solutions where the artefacts produced are 1-1 with the repositories.
+GTF is ideal for microservices, or solutions where the artefacts produced are 1-1 with the repositories.
 For example, if you maintain several repositories that each build a single docker image and maintain a deployment via another git repository, say via a `docker-compose.yml` file, then git-tag-flow is ideal.

-It is not limited to container solutions....
+GTF is not limited to container solutions of course.

 Consider a classic web application with a REST-full backend, a Single Page Application (SPA) and infrastructure-as-code (IAC) definition that deploys to a cloud environment, each hosted in their own Git repository.
-Using git-tag-flow, the backend and front-end repositories will both produce their own distinct artefacts, the infrastructure-as-code deployment will deploy the artefacts to the target estate.
+Using git-tag-flow, the backend and front-end repositories will both produce their own distinct artefacts, the infrastructure-as-code deployment will deploy the vetted and versioned artefacts to the target estate.

 It can also work with mono-repos, however it comes with some caveats which are likely already accepted regardless of workflow.